openscoring/openscoring/README.md

 The build produces a WAR file `openscoring-webapp/target/openscoring-webapp-1.3-SNAPSHOT.war`.
 This WAR file can be deployed using any Java web container.

-The web application can be launced using [Jetty Maven Plugin] (http://eclipse.org/jetty/documentation/current/jetty-maven-plugin.html).
+The web application can be launced using [Jetty Maven Plugin](http://eclipse.org/jetty/documentation/current/jetty-maven-plugin.html).
 Change the working directory to `openscoring-webapp` and execute the following command:
 ```
 mvn jetty:run-war
 ```